punits152/drug_activity_prediction/README.md

 ## Deployment
 I have not deployed it on cloud instead i have produced a gui web application using flask web framework.
 It can be used using the run.py all the requirements to use the application are in requirements.txt.

+## Note
+I will make csv of reduced matrix and the model produced also to make the app smooth but the training will take more time